Recurrent neural network: Hierarchical recurrent neural network

 Hierarchical recurrent neural networks (HRNN) connect their neurons in various ways to decompose hierarchical behavior into useful subprograms.
 Such hierarchical structures of cognition are present in theories of memory presented by philosopher Henri Bergson, whose philosophical views have inspired hierarchical models.

 Hierarchical recurrent neural networks are useful in forecasting, helping to predict disaggregated inflation components of the consumer price index (CPI).
 The HRNN model leverages information from higher levels in the CPI hierarchy to enhance lower-level predictions.
 Evaluation of a substantial dataset from the US CPI-U index demonstrates the superior performance of the HRNN model compared to various established inflation prediction methods.

 Recurrent multilayer perceptron network

-Generally, a recurrent multilayer perceptron network (RMLP network) consists of cascaded subnetworks, each containing multiple layers of nodes.
+Generally, a recurrent multilayer perceptron network (RMLPN) consists of cascaded subnetworks, each containing multiple layers of nodes.
 Each subnetwork is feed-forward except for the last layer, which can have feedback connections.
 Each of these subnets is connected only by feed-forward connections.